 - Add the cream, stir, transfer everything to the glass of the blender and grind.

 - We place the fillets of seitan in the pot together with the pine nuts and the raisins well drained.

 - We put the sauce from the glass of the blender over the seitan that we have in the pot and add the glass of water and the rest of the salt.
 Let it cook for 15 minutes on low heat, stir frequently so that the seitan is well impregnated with the sauce on all sides and, after this time, turn off the fire and serve.

-- If you can't find Pedro Ximénez grape wine, you can use any other that, like this one, is very sweet in flavor.
+- If you can not find Pedro Ximénez grape wine, you can use any other wine that, like this one, has a very sweet flavor.

-- Make sure that the wine you use has not used any product of animal origin for its elaboration, since during the clarification process elements such as animal albumin, milk proteins, gelatin or fishtail are usually used.
+- Make sure that the wine you use has not used a product of animal origin for processing, since during the clarification process elements such as animal albumin, milk proteins, gelatin or fish tail are usually used.

-- If you want a juicier and more intense flavor, you can macerate the seitan for a couple of hours with a little Pedro Ximénez sweet wine.
-For this, it is important that the seitan has a flavor that is as mild and neutral as possible, since if it has a strong flavor, the result may be altered by the base flavor of the seitan.
+- If you want a more juicy and intense flavor, you can marinate the seitan for a couple of hours with a little Pedro Ximénez sweet wine. for this, it is important that seitan has a flavor as soft and neutral as possible, since if it has a strong flavor, the result can be altered by the base flavor of seitan.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!